What You’re Actually Signing When You List Your Home

 Protection Period

 This one catches sellers off guard.
-The protection period is a window of time — usually 90 to 180 days — after your listing agreement expires during which the broker may still be owed a commission.
+The protection period is a window of time after your listing agreement expires during which the broker may still be owed a commission.
+At some brokerages, this can be 90 to 180 days — meaning you’re looking over your shoulder for six months after the relationship ended.

-Here’s how it works: if a buyer was introduced to your property during the listing term and that buyer purchases the property within the protection period after the agreement expires, the broker’s commission is still due.
+Here’s how it works: if a buyer was introduced to your property during the listing term and that buyer purchases the property within the protection period, the broker’s commission is still due.
 The idea is to prevent sellers from waiting out the listing term and then selling to a buyer the broker’s marketing brought in.

 Most protection periods include an exception: if you relist with another broker and that buyer purchases through the new broker, the original broker’s protection period doesn’t apply.
 But the specifics matter — read the language in your agreement.